Syphdias/prenv/README.md

 example you can define `PROJECT.hooks.on` to run commands that will be run on project activation.

+With `directory` you can define `PROJECT.directory` to automatically change directory, unless you are already in a subdirectory of the specified directory.

 #### Example `~/.config/prenv.yaml`
 ```yaml
 private: